vasilevungureanu/katas/README.md

 # Katas

-My personal solutions to many small programming problems, known as Katas.
+Solutions to small programming problems, known as Katas.